-Each Whitman student has a faculty adviser who assists the student in planning his or her academic career at Whitman.
-New students are assigned a pre-major adviser who will serve as a faculty adviser to the student until she or he declares a major (before the end of the second semester of the student’s second year) and selects a major adviser to provide specialized guidance.
-If at any point you would like to change your pre-major adviser, just contact the Dean of the Faculty Office in Memorial 310.
+Each Whitman student has a faculty adviser who assists the student in planning their academic career at Whitman.
+New students are assigned a pre-major adviser who will serve as a faculty adviser to the student until that student declares a major (before the end of the second semester of the student’s second year) and selects a major adviser to provide specialized guidance.
+If at any point you would like to change your pre-major adviser, contact Juli Dunn in Memorial 330.

 What Does a Faculty Adviser Do?

 The role of the faculty adviser includes: